-The romantic city of Udaipur is one of the most beautiful in India.
-Pichola Lake, the floating marble palace in the middle and the many beautiful palaces and forts make this Rajasthani city a trip down to the time of royalty.
+The romantic city of Udaipur is one of the most beautiful in India, and my favorite.
+The floating Lake Palace hotel in the middle of Lake Pihcola and the many beautiful palaces and forts make this Rajasthani city the subject of royal dreams and princess tales.

-In a city befitted for kings, queens and emperors we could not expect less than a myriad of luxury hotels, resorts and palaces which are the subject of dreams.
-These are the best luxury hotels in Udaipur.
+In a city befitted for Rajput kings and queens we could not expect less than a myriad of luxury hotels, resorts and palaces which are as dreamy as they are exclusive, here, you are spoiled for choice.
+These are the most luxurious and best hotels in Udaipur.

 1. RAAS Devigarh